 Drug or alcohol abuse by your spouse

 Regardless, the vow that people take on their wedding day precludes any other relationships for both spouses.
-When one spouse honors that commitment while the other does not there is justification for divorce.
+When one spouse honors that commitment while the other does not, there is justification for Divorce.

-Factors that often times lead to divorce
+Factors that frequently lead to Divorce

 Questions about the Divorce process in Texas?
-Contact the Law Office of Bryan Fagan, PLLC today
+Contact the Law Office of Bryan Fagan, PLLC, today.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"